akanshakumari27/JavaScript_and_React/README.md

 # JavaScript_by_apnaCollege
-Learning and storin JavaScript by Apna College.
+Learning and storing JavaScript and React by Apna College.